J-Wass/LegendCraft/README.md

 LegendCraft was developed by LeChosenOne, and DingusBungus

-  -With code contribution by xxRaWatbBallXX.
+  -With code contribution by Eeyle.

 Thanks to 800Craft code contributers:
     Rebelliousdude, boblol0909, WaterGod469 and Maicke98 for trying.